brandonbloom/terra-java/doc/guide.md

 Experience with [Lua/Terra][2] and low-level programming is assumed.

-# Configuration
+# Requiring

-The following environment variables should be set:

-- `INCLUDE_PATH`: Used by Terra to find standard C headers.
-- `TERRA_PATH`: Add to this the root directory of Terra-Java.
-- `JDK_HOME`: Terra-Java uses this to find Java headers and libjvm.

-Then load Terra-Java like this:
+All code snippets in this document assume Terra-Java is required as follows:

 ```lua
 local J = require "terra-java"
 ```

-# JNI Environments and Terra-Java Objects
+# JNI Environments and Wrapper Objects

 All JNI operations require an environment object.
 Terra-Java wrapper objects contain references to both an environment and _this_.
-Methods on a Terra-Java object will supply the environment automatically.
+Methods on a wrapper object will supply the environment automatically.

 If a raw JNI object is required, an implicit conversation will extract the